Irrigation service paths

 Most systems should be scheduled in mid-April through early May, before sustained watering demand begins and while appointment availability is better.

 We set a sensible baseline and flag obvious waste (overspray, wrong nozzle mix, missing seasonal adjustments).
-Deep optimization is service-scoped and depends on system condition and goals.
+Full optimization is quoted after inspection and depends on system condition and goals.

 No. Startup covers activation, testing, and inspection.
 Repair labor and materials are quoted separately before work begins.